starlitriver/starlitriver.github.io/content/biology/cell biology/sister chromatids.md

 ---
-aliases:
-  - sister chromatid
-  - dyad
-  - chromatids
-  - chromatid
-  - daughter chromatids
+title:
+description:
+aliases: [chromatid, chromatids, daughter chromatids, dyad, sister chromatid]
-tags:
+tags: []
+permalink:
 ---

 in cell biology, the sister chromatids are the identical copies, formed by the [[DNA replication]] of a [[chromosome]]